MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-single-link.md

 [!INCLUDE [includes](../../includes/hci-applies-to-23h2.md)] and later

-In this article, you learn about the three-node storage switchless with two TOR L3 switches and full-mesh single link network reference pattern that you can use to deploy your Azure Stack HCI solution.
+In this article, you learn about the three-node storage switchless with two Top of Rack (TOR) L3 switches and full-mesh single link network reference pattern that you can use to deploy your Azure Stack HCI solution.

+> [!NOTE]
-For information on other network patterns, see [Azure Stack HCI network deployment patterns](choose-network-pattern.md).
+> The 3-node switchless network reference patterns described in this article were tested and validated by Microsoft.
+For information on two-node switchless network patterns, see [Azure Stack HCI network deployment patterns](choose-network-pattern.md).

 ## Scenarios

-Scenarios for this network pattern include laboratories, factories, retail stores, and public sectors/government.
+Scenarios for this network pattern include laboratories, factories, retail stores, public sectors, and government.

 Consider implementing this pattern when looking for a cost-efficient solution that has fault tolerance across all the network components.
-SDN L3 services are fully supported on this pattern.
-Routing services such as BGP can be configured directly on the TOR switches if they support L3 services.
-Network security features such as micro segmentation or QoS don't require extra configuration of the firewall device, as they're implemented at virtual network adapter layer.
+Software Defined Network (SDN) L3 services are fully supported on this pattern.
+Routing services such as Border Gateway Protocol (BGP) can be configured directly on the TOR switches if they support L3 services.
+Network security features such as micro segmentation or Quality of Service (QoS) don't require extra configuration of the firewall device, as they're implemented at virtual network adapter layer.

 ## Physical connectivity components